 Step 6 Type in: clean and hit [Enter]

 Step 7 Type in: create partition primary and hit [Enter]

 Step 8 Type in: format fs = fat32 or format fs = ntfs quick and hit Enter to reset USB drive to FAT32 or NTFS

 Step 9 Close the window to finish the process.

 If your important data is erased without backup, it doesn't mean you cannot find it back.
 Using FonePaw Data Recovery can help you recover your data from formatted USB flash drive quickly.
 Let's see how to use it.

-FonePaw Data Recovery is an easy-to-use yet powerful app with many highlights for data recovery.
+FonePaw Data Recovery (opens new window) is an easy-to-use yet powerful app with many highlights for data recovery.
 For its concise and user-friendly interface layout, you can quickly start it without any tutorial.

 Step 1: Download FonePaw Data Recovery based on your PC system and install it.

 Step 2: Connect your USB drive to PC; Launch the software and select your USB drive in the Removable Drives list and data type to scan.

 Step 3: Click "Scan" on the right bottom corner and a quick scan will be started.
 Then you can check your deleted files by Type List and Path List, which categorize the data according to their types/formats and location.